yochaigal/cairn/wip/2e/setting.md

 - Can be placed anywhere

 ### Factions
+- Rulers (Kings, The Church, Warlords)
+- Individuals (Knights, Priests, Seneschal)

 ## Generating A Setting
 ### Terrain
 - **Roads, grasslands, plains**
 - **Forests, mountains, hills**
 - **Deserts, jungle, swamp**

+## Example Setting

+### Example Theme
+- Low-magic (magic is known but rarely understood).
+- Technology is 13th or 14th century (gunpowder, longbows, some agricultural innovations, pre-printing press).
+- Religion exists, but is murky and unprovable.
+Deities do not necessarily walk the lands, though some believe they do.
+- PCs are Human-only, and are neutral towards the centers of power.
+- Names & proper nouns are largely plain English.
+Themes are inspired by the British Isles, Germany, and Eastern Europe.